RWA Index (MVRWA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 RWA Index Historical Price

-According to the latest data gathered on RWA Index live price page, the current price of RWA Index is 0.912738USD.
-The circulating supply of RWA Index(MVRWA) is 94.87K MVRWA , giving it a market capitalization of $86.59K.
+According to the latest data gathered on RWA Index live price page, the current price of RWA Index is 1.011USD.
+The circulating supply of RWA Index(MVRWA) is 113.63K MVRWA , giving it a market capitalization of $114.81K.

 The RWA Index Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MVRWA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.